ringcentral/integration-blog/_posts/2019-05-24-use-react-hooks-with-storage-as-global-state-management.md

 };
 ```

-It will return a hook function which allow user to set state into storage and sync for other components and tabs. setData function will set state into react state and save data into storage.
+It will return a hook function which allow user to set state into storage and sync with other components and tabs. `setData` function will set state into react state and save data into storage.
 And we use `useEffect` to subscribe storage changed event.

-Example to use `use-global-storage` hook in project:
+Example of using `use-global-storage` hook in project:

 ```js
 import useGlobalStorage from 'use-global-storage';